j-rosas/mdef/docs/seminars/Design Studio.md

 ![](../images/DS2.png)

-### POSITION OURSELVE IN THE DESIGN SPACE AND MAKE A REFLECTION.
+### Position ourselves in the Design space and make a reflection.

 ![](../images/OP1.png)

 ![](../images/OP2.png)

-### Week 3
+##### Week 5

-Derivable 1 : A reflection on how you are documenting and communicating your work
+### A reflection on how you are documenting and communicating your work

-Derivable 2: 3 min Video aprox wich can include multiple ways of video journaling documenting the course tech beyond myth.
+### 3 min Video aprox wich can include multiple ways of video journaling documenting the course tech beyond myth.
 (EXPERIENT!!)